samuelhbne/proxy-xray/README.md

 ...
 ```

 The following command will create a VLESS-TCP-REALITY-XTLS client connecting to mydomain.com port 443 with given uid, applying yahoo.com as fake destnation, exposing Socks-proxy port 1080, http-proxy port 8123, DNS port 53 as local services.
-Websites and IP located in China will not been proxied.
+Websites and IP located in China will not be proxied.
 China-accessible domains will be resolved locally hence to accelerate the local access.

 ```shell
 $ docker run --rm -it -p 1080:1080 -p 1080:1080/udp -p 8123:8123 -p 53:53/udp \